AsifArko/iland/markdown/MONITORING_SYSTEM.md

 # Custom Monitoring & Analytics System

-This document describes the comprehensive custom monitoring and analytics system built for the fermi-land project, providing complete visibility into system performance, user behavior, and traffic patterns without relying on third-party services.
+This document describes the comprehensive custom monitoring and analytics system built for the iland project, providing complete visibility into system performance, user behavior, and traffic patterns without relying on third-party services.

 ## Overview